Stanislaus Community Air Monitoring Project & Emissions Reduction Project

 through investment in local homes, schools, and small

 - To prioritize reductions to the harmful air pollution

 that is also accelerating global climate change.

 - To protect sensitive populations from the impacts of

 in local homes and neighborhoods, schools, parks and

 - Selects the communities which will be funded for these programs

-- Ensure the committee is on track to meeting the overall goal
+- Ensure the committee is on track to meet the overall goal

 - Calculate the emission reductions needed to meet the community-identified targets.

-- In partnership of the commmunity steering comitee, design the air monitoring plan
+- In partnership with the community steering committee, design the air monitoring plan

 - Implements plan with the community